Together-100Devs/Together/Readme.md

 Work in Progress

+## Want to Contribute?

+Look below to see what MVP tasks are currently open.
+We have instructions on how to contribute [here](https://github.com/Caleb-Cohen/Together/blob/main/CONTRIBUTING.md).
+To claim a task add your name and status to the specifc task as a PR.

 ## BRAINSTORM

 tagged with hacktoberfest
 100devs classes and events are registered and displayed This section is to assign tasks to collaborators for project completion.

-## MVP (Task - Person Responsible - Status)
+## MVP Tasks (Task - Person Responsible - Status)
 - Anyone can visit the site - @Caleb#9822 - Completed
 - Update readme to give a better description of what Together is - @Caleb#9822 - Completed
 - Update readme for tasklist - @Caleb#9822 - In Progress
-- Add contributing.md to give instructions on how to contribute
+- Add contributing.md to give instructions on how to contribute - @intelagense#1958 - Completed
 - import calendar (https://codepen.io/robstinson/pen/BaKOZry )
 - We add events, or users personally request us for accounts to add events
 - Events can be clickable for more info